sofia4cities/sofia4cities/docs/getting-started/index.md

 Finally, it is necessary to save the simulator by using the **New** button.

 The *Control Panel* web application register the simulation task.
 For executing the simulation it is necessary to start the application device-simulator.

 To do that, go to S:\sources\sofia2-s4c\modules\device-simulator and execute:

 ```sh
 mvn spring-boot:run
 ```

+You can see that the simulator insert data using the **TOOLS -> Database Query Tools**.

 ### Creating a Dashboard